PLAYFUL BEAKINESS IS NOT THE SAME AS

 I think that aggressive biting is one of the easiest problems to solve.
 Real biting is often the result of a parrot’s confusion because of mixed messages and/or inconsistent behavior from the people in its life.
 It is up to us to take responsibility for figuring out what happened to cause the bite.
 Most often, it is the way that we relate to our parrots that causes them to bite.
 Punishment and “quick fixes” such as squirting a bird in the face with water are trust-destroying and never solve biting problems.

 The first real bite from a tame parrot should be thought of as a single incident rather than the start of a pattern.
 When people become afraid that their parrot will bite them again, it changes the dynamics between the parrot and the person who has become afraid.
 The parrot picks up the change in the person’s energy and its energy changes towards the person.
 This can create a downward spiral that can end in a loss of mutual trust.
 When a parrot really bites, the first step is to identify and understand the situations that caused the aggression.
 Many times it is a lack of focus on the parrot that causes aggression.
 People need to pay attention to what the parrot is doing when they approach it.
 The bird may not be in the mood to be handled.
 If he is bashing his toys around, this is not a good time to ask him to step on your hand.
 If you are “scatter-focused” or upset about something, your parrot will match your mood.
 Being too aggressive or pushy with a parrot may also cause an aggressive reaction.
-I have found that the best way to get a positive reaction from a parrot is to approach it with a calm energy.
+I have found that the best way to get a positive reaction from a parrot is to approach it with calm energy.
 Since parrots are so empathic, they will generally lower their energy in response.
 When I worked with wild-caught parrots, I learned that if I really slowed down my energy, I could make tremendous progress in winning their trust in a short period of time.
-I believe that mutual trust is the key to having a positive relationship with a companion parrot.
+I believe that mutual trust is the key to having a positive relationship with developing a non-trusting bird into a trusting companion parrot.
 If parrots trust the people in their lives, they don’t bite them.
 If people trust their parrots, they realize that the beak is not a weapon.

 Positive Beak Behaviors

 Friendly “beaking” behavior is not aggressive although it can be a bit pinchy from time to time.
 Baby parrots love to chew on our fingers and hands and often this behavior continues, usually as a sign of affection and playfulness.
 Some parrots have very sharp beaks and allowing this behavior as the parrot matures can create problems.
 With a baby parrot, I recommend having a foot toy nearby and sticking it in the bird’s beak so it has something else to chew on besides your fingers.
 The best toys for this purpose are knots made of leather strips or cotton rope.
-Larger parrots might enjoy a wash rag tied into knots.
+Larger parrots might enjoy a washrag tied into knots.
 Wiggling the toy around while your parrot chews on it is a positive form of interactive play.
-Using the word “gentle” when the young parrot exerts too much pressure with his beak can help teach him the acceptable use of his beak in play.
+Calmly using the word “gentle” when the young parrot exerts too much pressure with his beak can help teach him the acceptable use of his beak in play.

 Mutual preening is one of the ways that parrots show affection towards each other.
 It is natural for a companion parrot to use its beak to be affectionate with the people in its life.
 During this preening behavior, the parrot often uses its beak to explore the “topography” of the person’s skin.
 Every mole, freckle, hangnail, and scab is explored with the beak.
 Sometimes a parrot will become a dermatologist and insist on removing the offending skin imperfection.
 When Spike is in preening mode, he is as gentle with me as I am with him when I give him head skritches.
 Parrots also love to preen hair, particularly facial hair.
-A friend of mine has a beard and his Blue-fronted Amazon becomes lost in his face carefully preening every hair.
+A friend of mine has a bushy beard and his Blue-fronted Amazon becomes lost in his face carefully preening every hair.

 In a survey I did of many parrot owners, the number one reason people gave for not keeping their parrots was aggression.
 Consequently, many adult parrots going into new homes are aggressive biters.
 Without realizing it, many of the previous owners have actually reinforced their parrots’ biting behaviors with their aggressive and/or confusing responses.
 Consistency, patience, and being calm with them, will make a major difference in stopping their aggressive behaviors.